 Or you could hire a qualified agency.
-With an agency, there are meetings and consultations, contract discussions and more, especially in the beginning, so this process isn’t as easy ordering from Amazon Prime either.
+With an agency, there are meetings and consultations, contract discussions and more, especially in the beginning, so this process isn’t as easy as ordering from Amazon Prime either.
 (Nor should it be.
 Stay away from agencies that offer little to no customization or consultation!)
 Your time spent here is more focused on getting you and the agency on the same page about goals, expectations and implementation timelines — a HUGE timesaver considering that hiring involves interviewing, orientation, training, planning, and more.
 The agency’s team already has that covered.

 At this phase, it wouldn’t hurt to reach out to a couple of the agencies you might be considering to see if they can give you estimates along with an overview of their work process.
 While doing your cost analysis, do a time analysis as well.
 Just have a whole day of analyzing time and money—now that’s a party!